jehadsobohai/AI-Evaluation-Framework/README.md

 # Overview

-The **AI Evaluation Framework** is an open-source framework that provides standardized methodologies for evaluating Artificial Intelligence systems.
+The **AI Evaluation Framework** is an open-source framework for developing standardized methodologies for evaluating Artificial Intelligence systems.

-The framework is designed to improve the quality, transparency, reproducibility, and consistency of AI evaluation projects by providing reusable standards, methodologies, documentation, templates, rubrics, and benchmark structures.
+The framework provides reusable standards, methodologies, rubrics, templates, benchmark structures, and documentation that support transparent, reproducible, and evidence-based AI evaluation across multiple domains.

-Rather than prescribing a single evaluation methodology, the framework provides reusable building blocks that can be adapted across different AI systems, evaluation tasks, domains, and benchmarks.
+Rather than prescribing a single evaluation methodology, the framework provides modular building blocks that can be adapted to different AI systems, evaluation tasks, benchmarks, and application domains.

 ---